top of page

 painting

-I am a self-taught hobbyist furniture maker who enjoys designing and making small pieces of furniture from wood.
-In the early years most of my work was influenced by The Arts and Crafts movement.
-Currently the Art Deco era is my inspiration, using mainly rippled sycamore and black walnut.
-I have recently made a range of occasional tables, each piece individually designed and hand crafted by myself in my own workshop.
-The contrasting spline detail a recurring theme.
-I also create smaller objects such as candleholders and vases often utilising offcuts from my tables.
+I am a self taught hobbyist furniture maker who enjoys designing and making small pieces of furniture from wood.
+In the early years most of my work was influenced by The Arts and Craft movement.
+Currently the Art Deco era is my inspiration using mainly rippled sycamore and walnut.
+I have recently made a range of occasional tables, each individually designed and hand crafted by myself in my own workshop - the contrasting spline detail a recurring theme.
+I also offer a limited range of smaller items, made from "offcuts", maximising the use of this beautiful wood.

 wood